WebDev-WBSCodingSchool/personal-website/README.md

 This projects uses [Jinja](https://jinja.palletsprojects.com/en/stable/) templates.
 DJLint is used for formatting, if you are using VSCode, install the [DJLint](https://marketplace.visualstudio.com/items?itemName=monosans.djlint) extension, some options for VSCode are included in `.vscode/`

 Regarding styles, [TailwindCSS](https://tailwindcss.com/) is used with [DaisyUI](https://daisyui.com/) on top.

+A `create-database.sql` file is provided to create the relations and seed some sample data.